Winter Foods for Your Body Type: Seasonal Eating Guide

 Key principles:

-- Favour pungent, bitter, and astringent tastes
+- Favour pungent, bitter and astringent tastes

 - Use minimal oil and ghee compared to other types

-- Avoid heavy dairy, excess wheat, and sugar
+- Avoid heavy dairy, excess wheat, sugar

 - Stay active to prevent stagnation